ekerejosh/alx-system_engineering-devops/0x00-shell_basics/README.md

 You can assume that the directory /tmp/u will exist when we will run your script
 16. Clean Emacs
 #advanced
-Create a script that deletes all files in the current working directory that end with the character ~.
+Create a script that deletes all files in the current working directory that end with the character ~ .
+17. Tree
+#advanced
+Create a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.